 Just because content is evergreen doesn’t mean it’s engaging.
-To boost quality, and thus draw in more readers, think outside of the textbox and incorporate more multimedia.
+Think outside of the textbox and incorporate more multimedia.
 Solid blocks of text are an eyesore and do little to visually engage consumers.

 Consider including images, videos, infographics, quizzes, and other mediums to keep readers engaged and wanting to come back for more.
 Indeed, the Content Marketing Institute reports that 81% of users finds interactive content more attention-grabbing than static content.

 This last one is optional—actually, debatable.
 Some marketers support removing the date from evergreen web content because users may otherwise use it to negatively judge a website.
 One case study describes a sudden nosedive in web traffic once dates appeared in their SERPs.
 Moreover, leaving content undated allows marketers to repurpose old work, extending their lifespan for sharing on social media.